zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

 `https`.
 There are also restrictions on allowed characters in that URL in section [URL string or blocking policy].
 In the same section the term `URL string` is used, and it is defined at the start of that section.

-The URL used is based on the [given domain name][#given-domain-name].
-If the given domain name matches one of the following conditions then no URL will be provided, and that can not be overridden by Backend configuration.

-In all other cases a URL will be provided, if available and permitted by policy configuration and the restrictions in [Preconditions] are met.

 ## Determination of URL